google/oss-fuzz/docs/new_project_guide.md

 ### Dictionaries

-Dictionaries hugely improve fuzzing effeciency for inputs with lots of similar sequences of bytes. [libFuzzer documentation](http://libfuzzer.info#dictionaries)
+Dictionaries hugely improve fuzzing efficiency for inputs with lots of similar sequences of bytes. [libFuzzer documentation](http://libfuzzer.info#dictionaries)

 Put your dict file in `$OUT` and specify in .options file: